 From India, Bangalore

-""Lookout for more competitive compensation, linkage of rewards with performance and career advancement.""
+"Look out for more competitive compensation, linkage of rewards with performance, and career advancement."

-HR should focus on recruitment strategy so as to ensure a steady flow of new employees from time to time, while keeping eye out on knowing the salary levels for various jobs in the market and to ensure a just system of rewards.
+HR should focus on a recruitment strategy to ensure a steady flow of new employees from time to time while keeping an eye on salary levels for various jobs in the market and ensuring a fair system of rewards.
+The wandering mind of human beings and dissatisfaction with remaining in one job/place is always to be kept in mind.

 From India, Pune